-Maybe you just got your first Mac, or maybe you’re a long-time user looking for something new.
+Maybe you just got your first Mac, or maybe you’re simply new to gaming.
 Either way, this will surprise you:

 Most of the best video games are available on Mac.